fluca1978/fluca1978.github.io/_posts/2017-07-13-HelloWorld.md

 Yeah, I know, I can use *org-mode* to post to a blogger platform, and this is what I'm doing since more than an year, but why not try a new technology stack?

-My old blog is available at [fluca1978.blogspot.com](http://fluca1978.blogspot.com), but I hope to integrate it back here for readers' comfort.
+My old blog is available at [fluca1978.blogspot.com](http://fluca1978.blogspot.com);
+on date 2017-07-17 the old posts have been migrated and integrated into this blog.
+Please be patitent because the stylesheets will not the be same and some link could be broken.